 Foreign Direct Investments

-Foreign Direct Investments, abbreviated as FDIs are those investments which are made by an establishment or company situated offshore.
+Foreign Direct Investments, abbreviated as FDIs are those investments that are made by an establishment or company situated offshore.
 Through FDI, the investing company may establish its business operations in a foreign land or even make an international acquisition.

 Foreign Institutional Investors